Sean Fraser (soccer): International career

-Fraser represented Canada at the 1998 CONCACAF U-19 Qualification Tournament (Canada did not qualify for the 1999 FIFA World Youth Championship) and helped Canada reach the quarter-final stage of the IV Jeux de la Francophonie Canada 2001 in Ottawa/Hull.
+Fraser represented Canada at the 1998 CONCACAF U-19 Qualification Tournament and helped Canada reach the quarter-final stage of the IV Jeux de la Francophonie Canada 2001 in Ottawa/Hull.
 He scored his first goal for Canada against France in the quarter-final game.

 Honours

 Fraser was recently inducted into the University of Memphis Hall of Fame in September 2009.